Skip to content

 Overview

-1. Click the Device Manager icon Device Manager icon in the Activity Bar to open the extension.
+1. Click Device Manager Device Manager icon in the Activity Bar.

-2. Connect your device to your computer over USB.
+2. Connect your hardware to your computer over a USB connection.

-Alternatively, you can click the Add Device button Add Device button and select your device in the drop-down list that displays at the top of the window.
+Alternatively, click Add Device Add Device button and select your hardware in the drop-down list that displays at the top of the window.

-If you need to add more devices, click the Add Device icon Add Device icon in the top right corner.
+To add more hardware, click Add Device Add icon in the top right-hand corner.

 Open a serial monitor

-1. Hover over the device for which you want to open a serial monitor and click the Open Serial icon Open Serial icon.
+1. Move your cursor over the hardware for which you want to open a serial monitor and click Open Serial Open Serial icon.

-A drop-down list displays at the top of the window where you can select a baud rate (the data rate in bits per second between your computer and your device).
-To view the output of a device correctly, you must select an appropriate baud rate.
-The baud rate you select must be the same as the baud rate of your active project.
+A drop-down list displays at the top of the window where you can select a baud rate.
+The baud rate is the data rate in bits per second between your computer and your hardware.
+To view the output of your hardware correctly, you must select an appropriate baud rate.
+The baud rate that you select must be the same as the baud rate of your active project.

 2. Select a baud rate.